-Pont-Aven, also named the City of Painters, is a small town in South-Finistère located about thirty kilometres from the 5-star Escale St-Gilles campsite in Brittany, bordered by the Aven river.
-Renowned for its mills and harbour, Pont Aven has strongly inspired artists with the beauty of its landscapes and the richness of its architectural heritage.
+Pont-Aven, also named the City of Painters, is a small town in South-Finistère bordered by the Aven river and located about thirty kilometres away from the 5-star Escale St-Gilles campsite in Brittany.
+Renowned for its mills and harbour, Pont Aven has strongly inspired artists with the beauty of its landscapes and its architectural heritage.

-A small commercial town since the end of the 18th century, known for its mills and port, Pont-Aven remains a city dedicated to shopping.
-Whether it is tableware, contemporary furniture, fashion or jewellery, there is something for everyone!
-Renowned for its famous pancakes, the city offers many other sweet or savoury delicacies, to be discovered in the shops and on the stalls of the weekly market.
+Whether you are looking for some tableware, contemporary furniture, fashion or jewellery, there is something for everyone!
+Renowned for its famous pancakes, also called « Galettes », the city offers many other sweet or savoury delicacies, to be discovered in the shops and on the stalls of the weekly market.

 Text Credit: Tourism Department

 As early as 1865, a cosmopolitan colony of artists settled and painted in Pont-Aven.
 But it was only after 1886 that Gauguin, Bernard and Sérusier passed Pont-Aven on to posterity, bringing forth new pictorial ideas.
 The movement, now known worldwide as the « Pont-Aven School », is considered to be the foundation of modern art.
 The adventure is discovered at the Museum of Fine Arts.
 Classified as a « Musée de France », it has 850 works of art on display in the permanent exhibition and over the course of the 3 annual temporary exhibitions.